TexAgg/Flap-God-2/README.md

 Flap God has been remade in JavaScript

 Play at https://dl.dropboxusercontent.com/u/222607174/flap_god2/index.html
-or download the source files and open index.html in whatever browser you use
+or download the source files and open index.html in whatever browser you use.